dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Proposed Method

 satisfying the following conditions:

 and,

-where $\theta$ and $\epsilon$ are similarity thresholds.
-Equation \ref{eq3} enforces the reconstructed outputs to look dissimilar among themselves, an issue referred to as morph replication, while Equation \ref{eq4} enforces that each output aligns with its corresponding ground truth image.
+where, $\theta$ and $\epsilon$ are similarity thresholds.
+Eqn. (\ref{eq3}) requires the reconstructed outputs to look different from each other in order to avoid morph replication, while Eqn. (\ref{eq4}) requires each output to align with its corresponding ground truth image.

-In \cite{ref51}, the authors attempt to recover identities from a single image using a GAN \cite{ref32} that includes a generator for demorphing and three Markovian discriminators.
-However, the method has a limitation, where the outputs not only closely resemble the morph image but also appear similar to each other.
-We term this phenomenon as \textit{morph-replication}.
+In \cite{ref51}, the authors attempt to recover identities from a single image using a GAN \cite{ref32} that includes a generator for demorphing and three markovian discriminators.
+However, the method has a limitation in that the outputs not only closely resemble the morph image but also appear similar to each other - the morph replication problem.
 This issue arises because the morphing operator $\mathcal{M}$ is a highly nonlinear function, making demorphing an ill-posed problem.
 Although their method employs three discriminators to optimize output similarity and visual realism, the generator only receives the morph image, which provides insufficient guidance for the demorphing process.
 The morph image alone may not be adequate to recover both constituent face images.